Queues

 Now think about implementing a class that implements the

-interface with O(1) performance for all four methods.
+K_Queue interface with O(1) performance for all five methods.

 Analysis Question: